rothiotome/godot-very-simple-twitch/README.md

 ####  Features
--   The chat works ONLY in anonymous mode, so you don't need any authorization token, just the channel name.
+-   The chat dock works ONLY in anonymous mode, so you don't need any authorization token, just the channel name.
 -   There is a limit for saved messages.
 Default is 50 messages, but it can be changed in the editor settings (TBI)
 -   You can delete all chat messages